On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 The impact of our choice to use a sequence length of only 128, in comparison to the sequence lengths of 512 from the other models is also visible in the fine-tuning.
 For the short commit messages of the commit intent prediction task, the seBERT model outperforms all other models, including BERToverflow.
 This is reasonable, because of the seBERT is the overall larger model and commit messages were used for the pre-training.
 We do not observe such a difference in performance for the issue type prediction task.
 Here, seBERT and BERToverflow are very similar to each other.
-This could mean, that the \FSCORE{} of 0.8 is the performance ceiling and a better result is not possible without additional data, e.g., more training data or additional information about the issues.
+This could mean that the \FSCORE{} of 0.8 is the performance ceiling and a better result is not possible without additional data, e.g., more training data or additional information about the issues.
 Alternatively, seBERT is penalized by the short sequence length of 128, which gives BERToverflow an advantage for longer issues.
 This could compensate the difference in model size and data for pre-training.
-Without extending seBERT to a sequence length of 512, we cannot answer which is the case.
+A subgroup analysis of the predictions for issues with less than or equal to 128 tokens and longer issues did not provide conclusive evidence for this.
+Instead, we observed an instance of Simpson's paradox~\cite{Blyth1972}, i.e., seBERT outperformed BERToverflow on both subgroups, even though the overall performance is about equal.
+While we could consider this as an indication that the sequence length was not problematic, we cannot provide a definitive answer to this question without extending seBERT to a sequence length of 512 tokens.
 However, such an extension is, at this time, from our perspective not warranted due the required energy consumption (see Section~\ref{sec:ethics}) and we believe that the computational effort for this should only be spent if there is a clear expected advantage of considering longer sequences.